 5. WHAT’S GOIN ON

 “What’s Goin On” feels like a track you would hear on Jay-Z’s “Reasonable Doubt” album.
-Not only does it feature this mafioso-like instrumental that oozes of trumpet-play, but on it, you also get a soulful hook by the same random ass R&B singer from “Feelin’ It” (S**t, I’m guessing that’s her)
+Not only does it feature this mafioso-like instrumental that oozes of trumpet-play, but on the song, you also get a soulful hook by the same random ass R&B singer from “Feelin’ It” (S**t, I’m guessing that’s her).

 Can we please stop sleeping on Fabolous?
 That n***a is way too nice!

 “Penthouse” is one of those smooth tracks that features a melodic, yet carefree hook by a R&B singer (J. Black), and grungy bars by a n***a that really gets it in rapping-wise (Dave East).

 “Penthouse” is definitely a celebratory track, as on it, Dave talks about basking in all of the things fame has brought him these last couple of years: